SU-SWS/stanford_sites_helper/README.txt

 This module provides UI tweaks and other enhancements for the Stanford Sites platform (http://sites.stanford.edu)

 * Provides a block with "first steps" for users when they first create a site
-* Provides a block with a link to the HelpSU request form for the Stanford Sites services
+* Provides a block with a link to the HelpSU request form for the Stanford Sites service
 * Modifies the "no results found" search help text to fit within the Stanford environment

 For a full description of the module, visit the project page: